elinaxiv/elinaxiv.github.io/_pages/about.md

 ## Hi, I'm Eli

-I am a Mechanical Engineering student at the University of California, Riverside, interested in nanofabrication, quantum devices/computing, and biomedical engineering.
+I am a Mechanical Engineering student at the University of California, Riverside, interested in nanofabrication, quantum computing, and biomedical engineering.

 My work explores engineering at two distinct scales: